sypcerr/scripts/README.md

 Welcome to my personal script repository!
 Here you'll find all the scripts I've created, organized into **Featured** and **Archived** sections for easy access.

+**Thank you guys for over 200.000 executions in the last year.**

+Feel free to repost any loadstrings, or make a video on it. (special thanks to MastersMZ)

 ---